samkas125/GOL_musical/README.md

 ## Acknowledgments

-- Inspired by Conway's Game of Life and generative music
+- Inspired by Conway's Game of Life and generative music.
-- Built with Python, Pygame, and NumPy
-- Musical scales and theory inspired by traditional music theory